top of page

 Art soon became a fascination of mine.
 I loved to visit art museums and craved to be around creative people.
 I did not see myself as an artist, so I decided my interests were meant to encourage artists.
 In believing God would open a new door and give me a better job than the one I left, I began to follow the teachings of Dan Miller and his book, 48 Days to the Work You Love.
 Dan Miller was located about 90 minutes from me, so when he advertised a 3-day retreat entitled, Calling All Creatives, I signed up.
 I knew I would find the answer of what I was to do next at this retreat.
 At the final campfire session, I still did not have an answer of exactly what I should do next, but I had formed a friendship with Joanne, Dan’s wife, and Dorsey McHugh, who co-authored the book with Joanne, Be Your Finest Art.
 During the next few years Joanne became a friend, encourager, mentor, and example to me as I attended weekly art days with other creatives in the Miller studio, called, The Sanctuary.
 We would sometime have special art instructors teach us, but most days we would just bring our own projects and work on them in the room filled with helpful creative artists.
 I began to paint and experiment with different mediums.
 With the encouragement of Joanne, I was selected as an exhibiting artist at the Martin Master’s Art Event in Franklin.
 I sold several paintings at the show and signed up over 35 participants for my beginning class on painting with alcohol inks to be held at the Sanctuary.
 I was amazed at how people bought my art and loved my classes.
 God had not given me a job; he had given me a life!

 My life as an artist is ever expanding.
 I joined the Matt Tommey Mentorship Program which includes spiritual, artistic, and business mentorship.
 I learn new skills every time I create.
 For more scarry fun, I raise honeybees and experienced people begging to buy my local honey during the Covid-19 shutdowns in 2020.
 I love the complexity of nature and bees are fascinating complex insects.
 You can often find bees in my paintings, whether they are obvious or hidden.
 I grow gardens and sometimes have chickens.
 My most loved art is vivid, colorful, and flowing.
 Purchasers often see things in the pictures that I had not seen myself.
 I love for a viewer to become a part of the creation by seeing something in the art that is a part of his/her own life story.
 My art is a form of story telling where the viewer becomes a creator.
 A story that cannot sometimes be put into words but one that flows from heart to heart.
+I ask God to use my art to reveal His glory and healing power.

 bottom of page